stytchauth/stytch-react-example/README.md

 ## Quick start

-Build the client and run a node server by running `. ./quickstart.sh`.
+Build the client and run a Node server by running `./quickstart.sh`.
+Run `./quickstart.sh --help` to see all the server options.

 Visit http://localhost:9000 to see the example app.

 ## Build the client